Alicia Keys has opened up about overcoming a lifetime of insecurities about her appearance.

 “This started manifesting on many levels, and it was not healthy,” she continued in her essay.
 “Every time I left the house, I would be worried if I didn’t put on makeup: What if someone wanted a picture??
 What if they POSTED it???
 These were the insecure, superficial, but honest thoughts I was thinking.
 And all of it, one way or another, was based too much on what other people thought of me.”

-The mom-of-two found peace with her struggles after discovering meditation and making a promise to herself that she would allow her “real self” to shine.
+found peace with her struggles after discovering meditation and making a promise to herself that she would allow her “real self” to shine.

 Her most enlightening moment came when she walked into a photo shoot, makeup free and fresh from a workout, and reluctantly allowed the photographer to begin taking snaps.